fingerprintjs/fingerprintjs/README.md

 ### excludes

 An object of with components keys to exclude.
 Empty object to include everything.
-By default most of the components are included (look at the source code for details).
+By default most of the components are included (please see the source code for details).

 ```
 var options = {